January 30, 2019 | By Mason Roberts

 - Must have a personal credit score of 500 or more.

 OnDeck Qualifications for Line of Credit:

 - Should have a personal credit score of at least 600.

-Streetshares is a lender for small business owners who have just started their business.
-This is a good because it is next to impossible for new business owners to get a loan.
-In order to be approved, the lenders require a minimum of a year in business, along with a $25,000 revenue.
+Streetshares is a funding option for small business owners who have just started their business.
+This is a good because it is next to impossible for new business owners to get funding.
+In order to be approved, they require a minimum of a year in business, along with a $25,000 revenue.
 Even if you have only been in business for six months, you can still qualify for some kind of revenue.

 - Need to have a minimum personal credit score of 600 or more.